Online pharmacy: Legal status in India

 While there are no laws specifically targeting online pharmacies in India, various laws govern online pharmacies indirectly.
 The Drugs and Cosmetics Act (1940) and the Drugs and Cosmetics Rules (1945) contain guidelines concerning the sale of Schedule H and Schedule X drugs, which can only be obtained through prescription.
 There are also specific rules for labeling and barcoding.

 It appears that electronic prescriptions should be valid, especially in the light of the Pharmacy Practice Regulations-2015 declared by the Pharmacy Council of India in January 2015.
 In these regulations, "prescription," as defined by regulation 2, (j)[3] means "a written or electronic direction from a Registered Medical Practitioner."
 Based on existing regulations, it appears that a scanned copy of a prescription would be considered as a valid prescription.
 However, whether such electronic prescriptions can be used to buy medicine from online pharmacies has been questioned.

 The Maharashtra Food and Drugs Administration (FDA) raided 27 online pharmacies located in Mumbai, Thane, and Pune and seized drugs worth ₹2 million.

 The Delhi High Court banned the online sale of medicines in the country on December 12, 2018 after listening to a Public Interest Litigation hearing by Dr. Ahmed Zaheer.
 This order illegalizes the sale of medicines through the Internet in India.
 The petitioner argued that the sale of medicines could only take place in licensed premises for which the licenses are issued under the Drug & Cosmetics Act 1940.
 Home delivery of medicines by online players is in contravention of the Act.

+However, online pharmacies that are registered with the CDSO have continued to operate, arguing that they do not fall under the regulation because they function as marketplaces through which licensed third-party sellers sell products directly to consumers.